TagPro-PreciousRoy/TagPro_Android/README.md

-...............,-:"=== README ===":-,...............
+# TagPro for Android

-VERSION 0.0.1
+#### Version 0.0.1

-This is the git repo for the port of the game TagPro to Android.
-The original game can be found at:
+This is a port of the online game TagPro, which can be played [here](http://tagpro.koalabeast.com), to Android.

-tagpro.koalabeast.com

-Original creator: LuckySpammer
+The online game was developed by LuckySpammer.

 Current list of contributors:
-roflmaoshizmp
+* roflmaoshizmp
-...

-If you want to be added as a collaborator, send a PM on Reddit to /u/roflmaoshizmp

-Currently no actual files are found on here because I've yet got to update my ADT to the latest versions and actually create the project.
+* jj56 (✈ in TagPro)

+If you want to commit to the project, open a pull request.
+If you've submitted some good code, we may add you as a collaborator.

+Currently no actual project is here, we will have one up very soon.